Otoplasty is performed to reshape and refine ears that stick out, are asymmetrical, or that otherwise compromise one’s overall appearance.

 - Can restore a positive self-image for all ages

-Choosing the best surgeon for your NYC otoplasty
+Choosing the best surgeon for your otoplasty in NYC

 Not only is Dr. Westreich board certified in facial plastic surgery, but he is also board certified in otorhinolaryngology, or ear, nose and throat medicine.
 This double specialization makes him among the most ideal surgeons to correct ear defects in a way that promotes natural-looking results and inconspicuous scarring.

-Many patients choose Dr. Westreich because he is able to combine his expertise and extensive training with a compassionate and approachable bedside manner.
+Many patients choose Dr. Westreich for ear surgery in New York City because he is able to combine his expertise and extensive training with a compassionate and approachable bedside manner.
 This is especially useful is treating younger patients who may experience anxiety over their surgery.
 The doctor has also carefully chosen a staff of friendly, experienced practitioners who go the extra mile to ensure every client receives personalized, outstanding care in a safe environment.

 Details of the procedure